 14. How accessible is the school environment?

-Marton Primary School has disabled access at the front of the school and has a disabled toilet.
+The Marton Academy has disabled access at the front of the school and has a disabled toilet.

 15. How will the school prepare and support my child to join the school?